-We show the quantity $\sigma \times$ Br$(H^{\pm} \to t \bar b$) as a function of the mass of the charged Higgs in Fig.~\ref{figtb}(a) and Fig.~\ref{figtb}(b), where the blue points correspond to the allowed parameter points.
-We superimpose the upper limits on $\sigma \times$ Br$(H^{\pm} \to t \bar b$) derived by both ATLAS~\cite{Aad:2015typ} and CMS~\cite{Khachatryan:2015qxa} at 8 TeV in Fig.~\ref{figtb}(a), as represented by green dashed and red solid lines, respectively.
+We show the quantity $\sigma \times$ Br$(H^{\pm} \to t \bar b$) as a function of the mass of the charged Higgs in Fig.~\ref{figtb}(a) and Fig.~\ref{figtb}(b).
+We superimpose the upper limits on $\sigma \times$ Br$(H^{\pm} \to t \bar b$) derived by both ATLAS~\cite{Aad:2015typ} and CMS~\cite{Khachatryan:2015qxa} at 8 TeV in Fig.~\ref{figtb}(a), as represented by green dashed and red solid lines respectively.
 In Fig.~\ref{figtb}(b), we superimpose the upper limits on $\sigma \times$ Br$(H^{\pm} \to t \bar b$) from ATLAS 13 TeV data with 13.2 fb$^{-1}$ data~\cite{ATLAS-CONF-2016-089}.
-We can see from the figures that the CMS bound is much stronger, although all the allowed parameter points of our scan are well below the reach of these bounds.
+We can see from the figures that the CMS bound is much stronger\footnote{The limits on $\sigma \times Br(H^+ \to \tau^+ \nu_{\tau})$ obtained by CMS collaboration are much stronger than the limits derived by ATLAS collaboration at 8 TeV.
+The possible reasons are: a) The jet substructure technique adopted by ATLAS to reconstruct the top quark is highly efficient in the highly boosted region and reconstruction efficiency falls in the low $M_{H^{+}}$ region, b) In the hadronic tau analysis, CMS has proposed an observable $R_{\tau}$, which is sensitive to different $\tau$ polarizations and is quite efficient in suppressing the background events with $W \to \tau \nu_{\tau}$ and hence improves signal by background ratio.}, although all the allowed parameter points of our scan are well below the reach of these bounds.
 We observe that an improvement of at least one order of magnitude in the cross-section measurement is required to probe the allowed parameter space through the direct charged Higgs search in this channel.